 Clan and family names associated with Campbeltown: Macdonald, Campbell, Mcallister.

 The most southerly of the Inner Hebrides, and home to nine distilleries, Islay is Scotland’s whisky island.
-Thought to be one of the cradles of whisky distilling in Scotland, the island has all the right ingredients to make a good dram.
-Fuel is plentiful in the form of peat, there is excellent soil for growing barley and no shortage of pure water from the lochs and rivers.
+The island has all the right ingredients to make a good dram; fuel is plentiful in the form of peat, there is excellent soil for growing barley and no shortage of pure water from the lochs and rivers.
 The island is famous for whiskies with a peaty, smoky finish.

 Clan and family names associated with Islay: Macdonald, Macbrayne, Mackay, Macfarquhar.